OsaidB/DevTrack-Backend/README.md

 # DevTrack Backend

 DevTrack is a web application designed for developers to manage tasks and projects effectively.
 It provides functionality similar to Trello and Jira but is focused solely on development tasks.
-The backend of this application is built using Spring Boot and provides RESTful APIs for managing projects, tasks, and user roles.
+The backend of this application is built using Spring Boot and provides RESTful APIs for managing projects, tasks, and user2 roles.

 ## Table of Contents